LIU Global FAQs

 3. Does LIU Global assist with job placement?

 Yes!
 During the Capstone Semester students complete an internship in their field of interest giving the student professional references and real-life work experience.
 Students continue to be offered positions based on their internship performance.
 In addition, workshops featuring resume writing, cover letter presentation, mock interviews and interviewing skills as well as job search counseling are provided through advising sessions and seminars.
+Your LIU Success Coach will provide additional guidance to you regarding planning the next steps in yoiur career.

 [Return to Top]